-- C-1 to BO: Tuning Keys these key-switches will transpose any sounds in a bank with the ACTIVATE TUNING KEYS option active. - C1 to B1: Designer Keys these keys play back up to three layered sounds at once. - C2 to B4: Loop/Braam Keys each octave contains 12 sounds from a Bank.
+- Approx C-1 to BO: Tuning Keys these key-switches will transpose any sounds in a bank with the ACTIVATE TUNING KEYS option active.
+Note the tunings keys will be placed relative to the key of the loops (so for the D loops will be D-1 to C#1) - C2 to B4: Loop Keys each octave contains 12 sounds from a Bank.
 Bank 1 is played on octave 1, Bank 2 on octave 2, and so on.

-Loop/Braam Parameters
+Loop Parameters